 Determine how much life insurance coverage you need

 Childcare: The cost of raising a child up to age 18 can end up being about $250,000.
-The death benefit can support their daily needs or education expenses.
+The death benefit can support your children’s daily needs or education expenses.

-Dependents: If you are responsible for an aging parent or family member, factor that continued care into your plans.
+Dependents: If you’re responsible for an aging parent or family member, you should factor their continued care into your plans.

 Income replacement: Whether you bring in an income or take care of services around the home, your economic contributions will need to be accounted for if you die.

-End-of-life expenses: Funeral services can cost upwards of $10,000.
+End-of-life expenses: Funeral services can cost upward of $10,000.
 Leaving behind funds for your family means they won’t have to withdraw from their savings or go into debt to cover those costs.

 Determine what type of life insurance policy you need

-Aside from the amount of life insurance coverage you purchase, your individual circumstance dictates what type of life insurance policy you will buy.
+Aside from the amount of life insurance coverage you purchase, your individual circumstance dictates what type of life insurance policy you’ll buy.

-Term life policies are the best option for most people, but individuals with specific circumstances, such as a child with special needs or a high net-worth, may need a permanent life insurance policy.
+Term life policies are the best option for most people, but individuals with specific circumstances, such as a child with special needs or a person with a high net worth, may need a permanent life insurance policy.

-Here are the key differences between a term life and a permanent life insurance policy.
+Here are the key differences between term life and permanent life insurance policies.